blitz-js/blitz/packages/generator/templates/app/README.md

 - `tsconfig.json` is our recommended setup for TypeScript.

-You can read more about it in the [File Structure](https://blitzjs.com/docs/file-structure) section of our documentation.
+You can read more about it in the [File Structure](https://blitzjs.com/docs/file-structure) section of the documentation.

 You can read more about it on the [CLI Overview](https://blitzjs.com/docs/cli-overview) documentation.

 ## Learn more

-You can learn more about Blitz on the [Documentation](https://blitzjs.com/docs/getting-started) website.
+Read the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started) to learn more.

 ### The Blitz.js Manifesto
-Read our [Manifesto](https://blitzjs.com/docs/manifesto) to understand more about what Blitz is for.

-### Next.js
+Read the [Blitz Manifesto](https://blitzjs.com/docs/manifesto) to learn the Blitz foundational principles.

-Next.js is baked into Blitz and almost all features of [Next.js](https://nextjs.org/) are supported.
-For more info on the differences see here: [Why use Blitz instead of Next.js](https://blitzjs.com/docs/why-blitz)
+Blitz is built on Next.js.
+For more info on this see [Why use Blitz instead of Next.js](https://blitzjs.com/docs/why-blitz)

 ## Get in touch